globin/vatsim-open-sector-data/SPECIFICATION.md

 The code and data in the VATSIM open data repositories shall be licenced as:

-- Code: MIT, Apache v2 dual licence see [4] for reasoning
+- Code: MIT, Apache v2 dual licence ([for reasoning see the Rust discussion](https://internals.rust-lang.org/t/rationale-of-apache-dual-licensing/8952))
-- Data: CC-BY-SA-4.0 license
-  (same as VAT-Spy data)
+- Data: CC-BY-SA-4.0 license (same as VAT-Spy data)

 ### File Formats

-All source data files shall be either of the formats `.toml`[5] or `.geojson`[6].
+All source data files shall be either of the formats [TOML](https://toml.io/en/v1.0.0) or [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946).

-`.toml` files shall be used for the general definition of data, since in comparison with `.json` it can contain comments and in comparison with `.yaml` it has less ambiguity in data definition. (in YAML for example the "norway problem": `de` vs `"de"` => both strings `de`, `no` vs `"no"` => the former boolean `false`, the latter the string `"no"`).
-[7]
+TOML files shall be used for the general definition of data, since in comparison with JSON it can contain comments and in comparison with YAML it has less ambiguity in data definition.
+YAML for example the "norway problem": `de` vs `"de"` => both strings `de`, `no` vs `"no"` => the former boolean `false`, the latter the string `"no"`, [see this post](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell).

-For solely geographic data `.geojson` may be used, to facilitate modifying the data with external tools.
+For solely geographic data GeoJSON may be used, to facilitate modifying the data with external tools.
 For each item of geographic data two fields shall be provided, one specifying the data inline, the other referencing a `.geojson` file.
 These are mutually exclusive options.

 The files shall be encoded as `UTF-8` and use Unix line endings `\n`.